kuijken/VISQL/README.md

 All code is wrapped by tcsh scripts.

-Copy dot.p3start to .p3start in home directory to define a few p3 startup modules The following modules are imported by various scripts:
+Copy dot.p3start to .p3start in home directory to define a few p3 startup modules The following python modules are imported by various scripts and need to be present:

 <pre>
 from astropy.coordinates import get_sun